restfulapi/restful-api/README.md

 All the options for additional fields that apply to json marshalling also apply to xml marshalling.
 The only difference is the closure will be passed an instance of the XML converter, instead of JSON, and care must be taken that additional fields must be added in such a way as to conform to the declarative xml format if the representation is intended to be extracted declaratively.

-##Declarative Marshalling of Groovy Beans to XML
+##Declarative Marshalling of Beans to XML
-The plugin contains net.hedtech.restfulapi.marshallers.xmlGroovyBeanMarshaller and net.hedtech.restfulapi.marshallers.xml.DeclarativeGroovyBeanMarshaller, which are counterparts to their json versions.
+The plugin contains net.hedtech.restfulapi.marshallers.xml.BeanMarshaller and net.hedtech.restfulapi.marshallers.xml.DeclarativeBeanMarshaller, which are counterparts to their json versions.

-Anywhere you can add a marshaller (in a marshaller group or representation), you can configure and add an xml declarative groovy bean marshaller with
+Anywhere you can add a marshaller (in a marshaller group or representation), you can configure and add an xml declarative bean marshaller with

-    xmlGroovyBeanMarshaller {}
+    xmlBeanMarshaller {}

 The closure specifies how to configure the marshaller.
 The options available are a superset of those for the json marshaller, except for the values passed when defining additional fields.

 As with json marshallers, you can define templates with re-usable configuration:

-    xmlGroovyBeanMarshallerTemplates {}
+    xmlBeanMarshallerTemplates {}

 ###Customizing element name for XML marshalling
 By default, the declarative marshaller for xml will use the classname of the instance being rendered to choose a name for the element.
 For example, a Person class will get rendered as a